takint/takint-hugo-site/content/post/jimbranindump.md

-+++
-date = "2019-05-29T02:50:52+02:00"
-draft = false
-title = "Here is my brain-dump for some of practical things"

-+++
+---

-# Multi-threading programming in C# notes:
+title: "Multi-threading programming in C# notes"
+date: 2020-10-14T10:38:50-07:00
+draft: false
+---

-Thread safety removes the following conditions in the code:
+#### Thread safety removes the following conditions in the code:

 - **Race condition** occurs when two threads access a shared variable at the same time.
 The first thread reads the variable, and the second thread writes to the same variable at the same time.